ERthereal/ConfigAvatarDecoder/README.md

 # ConfigAvatarDecoder

-Tool to generate the minimum ConfigAvatar data required to run GC Automatically recognizes character names
+Tool to generate the minimum ConfigAvatar data required to run GC
+Automatic recognition of character names eliminates the need for bin file mapping

 ## Usage